mcpalmer1980/port_gui/README.md

 - *width*: the width of the Rect, in pixels
 - *height*: the height of the Rect, in pixels

-__mul__(self, v)
+**\_\_mul\_\_**(self, v)
-Scales the Rect by scalar v, keeping center in position.
-So .5 halves the size, and 2 doubles it.
+Scales the Rect by scalar v, keeping its center in the same position.
+This function overloads the * operator, so _r * 2_ will double the size Rect r, and _q * .5_ will halve the size of Rect q.

 **clip**(other)
 Returns a copy of the Rect cropped to fit inside another Rect.

 **copy**()
-Returns a new copy of the Rect
+Returns a new copy of the Rect.

 **fit**( other)
-Moves and resizes a Rect to fill another Rect, maintaining its aspect ratio while centering it.
+Moves and resizes this Rect(self) to fill another Rect(other), maintaining its aspect ratio while centering it.

 **fitted**(other)
-Return a new Rect that is a copy of another Rect that's centered and resized to fill the Rect the method is called from.
+Return a new Rect that is a copy of another Rect(other) that has been centered and resized to fill this Rect(self).
 Its aspect ratio is retained.

 **from_corners**(x, y, x2, y2)
-A static method that creates a new rect using bottom and right coordinates instead of width and height.
+A static method that creates a new rect using the bottom and right coordinates instead of width and height.

 **from_sdl**( r )
 A static method that creates a new rect based on the position and size of an sdl_rect object

 **inflate**(x, y=None)
-Add x to the width and y to height of rect, or x to both if y remains undefined.
+Add x to the width and y to height to the Rect, or x to both the width and height if y is undefined.
 The rect remains centered around the same central point.
 Negative numbers shrink the Rect.

 **inflated**(x, y=None)
-Return a copy of the Rect with x added to its width and y to its height, or x to both if y remains undefined.
+Return a copy of the Rect with x added to its width and y to its height, or x to both the width and height if y is undefined.
 The rect remains centered around the same central point.
 Negative numbers shrink the Rect.

 **move**(x, y)
 Move the Rect by x pixels horizontally, and y pixels vertically.